South Africa: Omicron causes concern | DW | 03.12.2021

 The new variant has come with a spike in cases, but it remains to be seen how much it will affect South African hospitals.
 New COVID infections have jumped from about 200 a day last month to more than 11,500 on Thursday.

 Kirst Dalton had her gym slot already booked.
-But then she discovered her COVID test from the previous day had returned a positve result.
+But then she discovered her COVID test from the previous day had returned a positive result.

 "I could drastically feel that I was not okay.
 And my other half was having a raging fever of nearly 39 degrees," the 32-year-old woman told DW.